IoanaPlaton/Pandas-Challenge/README.md

 # References
 Used Happy Donut speedrun for debugging support on key error issues.

+Used starter code provided in Happy Donut - it is slighly different than the starter code provided in Bootcamp Spot, but you're using the same date and get the same results.

 Used Python resources for formatting and upgrade errors encounter on my version on Pandas.